The Biblical Perspective of Jesus in Matthew 19

 Jesus the Radical

 Wow!
 Nature, nurture, choice.
-The word eunuch* (see sidebar) was used to describe those males who were not able to, or apparently unwilling to, marry and raise children in the traditional sense.
-(The words transgender or inter-sexed were not available then, but the word “saris” included those who functioned as eunuchs, or lived outside of their male gender role, even though they had functioning genitalia.*) If the term eunuch referred only to those who had non-functioning genitalia, then why the words, “Not everyone can accept this word, but only those to whom it has been given?”
+The word saris* was used to describe those males who were not able to, or apparently unwilling to, marry and raise children in the traditional sense.
+These individuals would have a different lifestyle than the those who were men and women.
+Their role in Jewish society was unique, and respected.
+(The words transgender or inter-sexed were not available then, but the word “saris” included those who functioned as eunuchs, or lived outside of their male gender role, even though they had functioning genitalia.)
+If the term eunuch referred only to those who had non-functioning genitalia, then why the words, “Not everyone can accept this word, but only those to whom it has been given?”
 It would not take a special faith to understand that some men had genitals that did not function.
-For that mater, why discuss eunuchs at all when talking about divorce?
+For that matter, why discuss eunuchs at all when talking about divorce?
 These people would not have been married anyway so why drag them into a discussion about marriage?
 It is obvious that Jesus is making a statement about the male gender role and the validity of living outside of that role.
-Jesus may have held unpopular or untraditional views concerning male and female gender roles, but why are the Pharisees so interested in getting Jesus to talk about this subject?
+Jesus may have held unpopular and untraditional views concerning male and female gender roles, but why are the Pharisees so interested in getting Jesus to talk about this subject?

-The Pharisees were very practiced in the creation of Biblical argument.
+The Pharisees were very practiced in forming Biblical argument.
 The hot topic of nature, nurture and choice was one that could be used against Jesus to drive a wedge between him and his disciples.
-Jesus tried to make others understand his insights but was limited to the understanding and the culture of the day.
-The Pharisees knew how Jesus felt about this issue and his radical thoughts were not shared by many.
+Jesus tried to make others comprehend his insights but was limited to the understanding and the culture of the day.
+The Pharisees apparently knew how Jesus felt about this issue and knew his radical thoughts were not shared by many.

-Jesus is saying that born that way, made that way and chosen to be that way are equally valid reasons for a person to be outside of cultural gender.
+Jesus is saying that “born that way, made that way and chosen to be that way,” are ALL equally valid reasons for a person to be outside of the male and female gender roles.
 This by itself is radical.
 It goes beyond even the current debate of “nature vs nurture.”
 Jesus expands the debate to include “choice.”
-This third possibility of “choice,” even today, is the one condition that both sides of the issue agree is invalid.
-Both sides see “choice” as a deal breaker and the argument has been focused (for at least 2,000 years) on biology vs environment.
-In response to this, not only does Jesus validate the idea of choice as a reason equal to nature and nurture, but goes on to elevate it above the others with this statement: “…and others have renounced marriage because of the kingdom of heaven.”
+This third possibility of “choice,” even today, is the one conditions that most all agree is invalid.
+Both sides see “choice” as a deal breaker and the argument has been focused solely (for at least 2,000 years) on biology vs environment.
+In response to this, not only does Jesus validate the idea of choice as a reason equal to nature and nurture, but goes on to elevate it above the others with this statement: “…and others have chosen to be that way because of the kingdom of heaven.”
 WOW!
 Even in today’s modern society, the idea we can choose a gender role outside of the norm (for ourselves) is very radical and not at all popular.
 That to “choose” to do so could be for heavenly reasons is very radical indeed.
 It was this “trap” that the Pharisees wanted him to step in.
 Rather than fleeing this unpopular opinion, Jesus states His position clearly, and ends with “The one who can accept this should accept it.”

 Many of his teachings fell on seemingly deaf ears, because those listening had no point of reference to understand what he was saying.
 Many of Jesus’ teachings confused even those closest to Him on a regular basis.
 According to a quick accounting there are over two dozen references found in the gospels that refer to a “lack of understanding” on the part of those who were listening to the teachings of Jesus.
-Jesus said to them, “Is this not the reason you are mistaken, that you do not understand the Scriptures or the power of God?”
+Jesus said to them, “Is this not the reason you are mistaken, that you do not understand the Scriptures or do you not understand the power of God?”
+This comment always makes me laugh.
+Jesus did not hold back.

 Next time you are arguing for the rights of the transgender community, remember even Jesus had difficulty convincing someone who did not have the life experience, perspective or insight necessary for understanding.

 Jesus accepted those who were honest and truthful about who they are.
 He allowed for and embraced those who were living outside the cultural gender norms.
 Think this is the only incident that alludes to gender roles?
 Read the account of the Last Supper in Mark 14.
-(I’m surprised to see any reference to gender issues in Scripture considering how uncomfortable this issue makes people.)
+(I’m surprised to see that any reference to gender issues made it into the Scriptures considering how uncomfortable this issue makes people.)

 Mark 14 reads, “On the first day of the Feast of Unleavened Bread, when it was customary to sacrifice the Passover lamb, Jesus’ disciples asked him, “Where do you want us to go and make preparations for you to eat the Passover?”